 In a traditional Tri-band broadcaster (2.4GHz + 5GHz + 5GHz), the first 5GHz band (5GHz-1) will get the lower channels (#1), and the 2nd 5GHz band (5GHz-2) gets the upper channels (#2).

 If the broadcaster support DFS then the 5GHz-1 gets up to channel 64, and the rest (100 and up) goes to 5GHz-2.
-If it supports the new 5.9GHz portion of the 5GHz spectrum generally has three additional channels to its upper part, including 169, 173, and 177.
+If the hardware also supports the new 5.9GHz portion of the 5GHz spectrum, it generally has three additional channels to its upper part, including 169, 173, and 177.

 The splitting of the 5GHz spectrum ensures that the two narrower bands (5GHz-1 and 5GHz-2) do not overlap each other.
 So, here’s the deal with traditional Tri-band (2.4GHz+ 5GHz+ 5GHz):

-As a result, while the total bandwidth of the 5GHz spectrum remains the same in a traditional Tri-band broadcaster, we have the option of using two portions of this band simultaneously, theoretically doubling its real-world bandwidth.
+As a result, while the total width of the 5GHz spectrum remains the same in a traditional Tri-band broadcaster, we have the option of using two portions of this band simultaneously, theoretically doubling its real-world bandwidth.

 However, each portion (5GHz-1 or 5GHz-2) has fewer channels to choose from, making it harder for them to use the 80MHz or 160MHz channel widths.
-Consequently, your options might actually be more limited than when the entire 5GHz spectrum is used as a single band.
+Physically, the channel-width options are now more limited than when the entire 5GHz spectrum is used as a single band.

 A crude analogy of the Orbi’s dedicated backhaul band

 To understand the Orbi’s permanent backhaul concept, which Netgear calls “patented dedicated backhaul,” you can liken the mesh system’s router unit to a special 4WD pickup truck with a separate engine for the rear wheels dedicated solely to the job of pulling a trailer.

 This engine makes sense and is great when the truck has a trailer attached (a mesh system) but becomes dead weight when the truck works just by itself (standalone router) -- it's now a full-time front-wheel-drive vehicle.